Nuclear isomer: Nuclear batteries

 Nuclear batteries use small amounts (milligrams and microcuries) of radioisotopes with high energy densities.
 In one betavoltaic device design, radioactive material sits atop a device with adjacent layers of P-type and N-type silicon.
 Ionizing radiation directly penetrates the junction and creates electron–hole pairs.
 Nuclear isomers could replace other isotopes, and with further development, it may be possible to turn them on and off by triggering decay as needed.
 Current candidates for such use include 108Ag, 166Ho, 177Lu, and 242Am.
 As of 2004, the only successfully triggered isomer was 180mTa, which required more photon energy to trigger than was released.

 An isotope such as 177Lu releases gamma rays by decay through a series of internal energy levels within the nucleus, and it is thought that by learning the triggering cross sections with sufficient accuracy, it may be possible to create energy stores that are 106 times more concentrated than high explosive or other traditional chemical energy storage.

-Decay processes

-An isomeric transition or internal transition (IT) is the decay of a nuclear isomer to a lower-energy nuclear state.
-The actual process has two types (modes):